 The 2017 IPO Plan is structured so that stock options and other performance-based awards, including cash-based awards, may qualify for an exemption to the deduction limitation contained in Section 162(m) of the Internal Revenue Code, to the extent applicable.
-The maximum number of shares with respect to which options, SAR, and awards of restricted stock and RSUs that are intended to be performance-based compensation for purposes of Section 162(m), may be granted to any grantee in any calendar year shall be one million (1,000,000) shares.
-For cash-based awards that are intended to be performance-based, the maximum that may be paid in a 12 month period is dollars (\$).
-No more than () of shares may be granted to a member of the Board of Directors as compensation for services as a Board member in any calendar year.
-For non-employee director grantees, the aggregate grant date fair value of an award cannot exceed one million dollars (\$1,000,000) in any calendar year.
+The maximum number of shares with respect to which options and SARs may be granted to any grantee in any calendar year shall be 700,000 shares, plus an initial grant with respect to options and SARs may be made in connection with commencement of employment of 700,000 shares.
+A maximum number of shares with respect to which awards of restricted stock and RSUs that are intended to be performance-based compensation for purposes of Section 162(m), may be granted to any grantee in any calendar year shall be 700,000 shares.
+The total amount of cash-based awards that may be granted is \$5,000,000 and no more than \$5,000,000 in cash-based awards that are intended to be performance-based may be made in a 12 month period.
+No more than eight percent (8%) of shares may be granted to a member of the Board of Directors as compensation for services as a Board member in any calendar year.